Holland

 Weather

-Holland, Michigan experiences cool temperatures in the spring with average highs of 50-60°F (10-15°C) and occasional rain showers.
-Humidity levels are moderate during this time, and air quality is generally good.
+Holland experiences cool to mild temperatures in spring, with average highs ranging from 50-70°F (10-21°C) and occasional rainfall.
+Humidity levels are moderate, and air quality is generally good.

 Language